GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 	- 1 Consumption App Service Plan
 	- 2 Function Apps

+3. Open `ServerlessMapReduce.sln` in Visual Studio.
+4. You'll first notice there are two projects in the solution.
+One is a Function v2 (.Net Standard) project, the other is a Function v1 (.Net 4.x aka "netfx") project.
+The code for each project is identical, and shared between the two via linked files.
+3. Right-click on first project and choose 'Publish...'.
+Publish it to v1 app service created by the PowerShell Script.
+4. Right-click on second project and choose 'Publish...'.
+Publish it to v2 app service created by the PowerShell Script.
+5. After the code is published to the app service.
+Lets test the app service.

 #### Testing the Function App
-1. Visit your Function App in the Azure Portal.
+1. Visit your Function App v1 in the Azure Portal.
 2. Click the StartAsync function.
-3. Click 'Get function URL' & copy it for usage in your favorite REST API testing program.
-4. Issue an HTTP POST to that endpoint with the path parameter populated from the output of the PowerShell script you ran in 2.1.
+3. Click 'Test'.
+It open a side window to test the connection.
+4. Select the HTTP Method as "POST".
+5. Select the key provided in the dropdown.
+6. In Query parameters, pass the Name as Path and value of the path.
+Value pf path will be path of `<path where code is downloaded>\ServerlessMapReduce.v1` on your local computer.
-5. You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.
+7. You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.